gozur/fadefx/README.md

 ### Note

-This might contain a lot of bugs.
-This was actually for a school project, but then decided to make it a bit more elaborate.
+This was actually for a school project, but then decided to make it a bit more elaborate, so this might contain a lot of bugs.
 Also be aware that _not all tags_ will work on every HTML element.
 This can be fixed by adjusting the paddings/margins, or if it's not possible, just by using the `fadefx-fadein` tag.
 That works every time :).